Where Can You Find Scrap Metal?

 Where Can You Find Aluminum Scrap?

 Aluminum is probably one of the most common metals used in generic items.
 It’s very pliable and is of lower value to manufacture.
 Using a magnet, test the metal.
 If it’s silver in color and doesn’t stick, you most likely have aluminum.
-Below are some common places you can find scrap aluminum.
+Below are some common places where you can find scrap aluminum.

 Suggested Reading: Different Types of Scrap Aluminum